Hi, I’m Jennie Nash

 Matt served as a communications officer in the Air Force, and, after a brief stint in corporate America, decided to pursue his passion for entrepreneurship full time.
 He has consulted with entrepreneurs, invested in early-stage companies at two Los Angeles-based investment firms, and started three companies of his own.
 In addition to building his own startups, he is a co-author of "The Agile Startup," which was published by Wiley in 2013.
 Matt teaches courses in entrepreneurship at UCLA and LMU.

-Laura Franzini has trained under Author Accelerator Chief Creative Officer Jennie Nash for 5 years, working with writers to bring their stories alive on the page and in their books.
-She currently oversees Author Accelerator’s stellar team of book coaches, matching them with writers and cultivating each coaching relationship.
+Laura Franzini has trained under Author Accelerator Chief Creative Officer Jennie Nash since the company’s founding, working with writers to bring their stories alive on the page and in their books.
+She currently oversees Author Accelerator’s management team while leading the charge on new ways to support writers and coaches in doing their best work.

 Diana holds a B.A. in English from Hampshire College and an M.A. in English and American Literature from Brandeis University.
 Her career has been dedicated to helping writers tell their stories.
 She has worked as a development editor for textbooks in the educational publishing industry, and as a fiction editor for an award-winning online young adult magazine (YARN, Young Adult Review Network).
 She has taught writing at Grub Street (an independent writing center in Boston) and at Boston University.
 She frequently presents on writing craft at conferences and workshops.